albertalrisa/slc-ann-training-1730/README.md

 # SLC Artificial Neural Network Training
-This repository contains the materials delivered in the Artificial Neural Network training held in Software Laboratory Center (SLC) on August 27-29, 2018.
+This repository contains the materials delivered in the Artificial Neural Network training held in Software Laboratory Center (SLC), Binus University on August 27-29, 2018.

 The codes are separated for each session, with materials as follow:
 1. Session 1: Introduction to Python, Perceptron, and Least Mean Square